shpml/fundamentals/10_chapter/08_lesson.md

 ```
 Directly after the `getElementsByTagName('li')`, we have the index number of the item we want to locate in square brackets, `[3]`.

-This would find the fourth list item and change its class attribute to `special` (we'll take a look at the className method shortly).
+This would find the fourth list item and change its class attribute to `special` (We'll take a look at the `className` method shortly).

 We could also use a loop to iterate through the elements in the NodeList and do something with each.